List of tallest buildings in Washington, D.C.: History

-In modern times the skyline remains low and sprawling, keeping with Thomas Jefferson's wishes to make Washington an "American Paris" with "low and convenient" buildings on "light and airy" streets.
+In modern times, the skyline remains low and sprawling, keeping with Thomas Jefferson's wishes to make Washington an "American Paris" with "low and convenient" buildings on "light and airy" streets.
 Washington's height restriction, however, has been assailed as one of the primary reasons why the city has inflated rents, limited affordable housing, and traffic problems as a result of urban sprawl.
-Much like La Defense near Paris, many of the region's tallest buildings near the central business district are located in Rosslyn, Virginia, directly across the Potomac River from Georgetown.
+Much like La Défense near Paris, many of the region's tallest buildings near the central business district are located in Rosslyn, Virginia, directly across the Potomac River from Georgetown.

 One of the most recently completed buildings in Washington, D.C. is Capitol View, which is 171 ft high.
 As of July 2008, there is one high-rise under construction in the city that is expected to rise at least 150 ft, with one more proposed and one approved for construction.
 Onyx on First was the first high-rise built in Washington; upon completion, it was the 14th-tallest building in the city.
 Two other large developments taking place are Square 54 Residential I, which is proposed for construction, and the PNC Bank Building, which is approved.
 The Square Residential I building at George Washington University is expected to rise to a height of 160 ft and 14 stories, while the PNC Bank Building is expected to rise to a height of 151 ft and 12 stories.

 As of July 2008, there is a total of four high-rise buildings under construction, approved for construction and proposed for construction in Washington.

 Tallest buildings

-This lists ranks Washington high-rises that stand at least 150 ft, based on standard height measurement.
+This lists ranks Washington, D.C.'s high-rises that stand at least 150 ft, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
 Freestanding towers, while not habitable buildings, are included for comparison purposes; however, they are not ranked.
 The majority of the tallest structures in the city are tall broadcasting towers located in the northern and western sections of the district.